 Official Website: https://visualstudio.microsoft.com/

-Microsoft Visual Studio is a general IDE having advanced functionality with a range of development tasks and intuitive interface.
-Visual studio is primarily used for developing different computer programs for windows and come up with screen splitting and different automation tools for the ease of use.
+Microsoft Visual Studio is a general IDE having advanced functionality with a range of development tasks and an intuitive interface.
+Visual Studio is primarily used for developing different computer programs for Windows and coming up with screen splitting and different automation tools for ease of use.

-It is a leading JavaScript Development IDE with built-in JavaScript support and also used for C, C++, .NET, C# etc. Visual Studio is best suitable for beginners as well as professionals with a flexible environment, tools for compatibility testing and code refactoring features.
+It is a leading JavaScript Development IDE with built-in JavaScript support and is also used for C, C++, .NET, C#, etc. Visual Studio is best suitable for beginners as well as professionals with a flexible environment, tools for compatibility testing, and code refactoring features.

-Visual JavaScript IDE has many built-in tools with the availability of different plugins to fulfil your specific tasks.
-It has excellent debugger which is able to operate on both machine level and source level.
-Visual Studio 2019 is the latest version which is available for use.
+Visual JavaScript IDE has many built-in tools with the availability of different plugins to fulfill your specific tasks.
+It has an excellent debugger that can operate on both the machine level and the source level.
+Visual Studio 2019 is the latest version that is available for use.

 - Impressive Functionality